 As you continue into Parsons Cemetery, you will be moving through progressively newer parts of the cemetery.
 Many of our WWI and WWII veterans are buried in these sections.

 The western end of Parsons Cemetery sits along Johnson’s Pond and offers wonderful waterfront views.
-In addition to traditional burials, we offer a number of different inurnment options in the Water’s Edge section of the cemetery.
+In addition to traditional burials, we offer a number of different inurnment options.
+Shown here is the Water’s Edge Memorial Walkway and Cremation Garden.
+The walkway starts at Millstone Circle.
+An area, built around a stone from an original grain mill, where we hold a variety of services and concerts.
+Farther down the shoreline are our Tribute and Serenity Columbaria units.